-Lately, many social media platforms, Google, and YouTube are swarming with claims and testimonials that RainMoney.co is the best way to make money online and stuff like that…
+During the last couple of months, most social media platforms, Google, and YouTube are swarming with claims that RainMoney.co is the #1 influencer network and the best way to make money online.

 You’ll never get paid by RainMoney.co… Not in a million years!